(08) 9041 7520 merredin.college@education.wa.edu.au

 Our Transition Program is designed to alleviate the anxiety which both parents and children may feel.

 The Merredin College Transition Program begins in Term 3 when College staff visit the schools where Year 6 and Year 10 students indicate an intention to enrol at Merredin College as Year 7 and Year 11 students.
 The visit is aimed at informing parents and students about what is on offer at Merredin College.
-Prospective students are encouraged to attend our Open Day in Term 3 which is usually held around the Friday of Week 8.
-The Open Day involves some performances by students in Dance and Drama.
-It also includes a tour of the College to see students at work in classrooms.

 • Providing essential information about Merredin College (how to read a timetable, routines, ordering lunches etc.)